 - Take your case before a jury to seek maximum compensation when the insurance company refuses a fair settlement offer

-The Bradley Law Firm is ready to help you fight for the full compensation you need.
+Bradley Law Personal Injury Lawyers is ready to help you fight for the full compensation you need.
 Call our law office today for a free case review with a St. Louis commercial accident lawyer to discuss how we can help.

 How Common Are Commercial Vehicle Accidents in St. Louis, MO?

 Fatal commercial vehicle accidents are on the rise across Missouri.
 In 2018, 146 people were killed in collisions involving commercial vehicles.
 That’s up 30% from 2014.

 A rise in online shopping, an increase in the average miles commercial vehicles travel, and increasing rates of distracted driving all contribute to more frequent and more serious commercial vehicle crashes.